5 Home Remedies for Intestinal Parasites

 - salt (optional)

-- Mix the mint with hot water and let it rest for 8 to 10 minutes.
+- Mix the mint with hot water and let it sit for 8 to 10 minutes.

-- Drink it two times per day until you have the infection under control.
+- Drink it two times per day as needed.

-Coconut and its derivatives have anti-parasitic and emollient properties.
-These contribute to a better digestive health when faced with infections caused by these organisms.
+Coconut and its derivatives have anti-parasitic properties.
+These also contribute to a better digestive health.
+This is especially important when faced with infections caused by parasites.

 Their antibiotic abilities strengthen your immune system.
 They also help protect you against inflammation and pain.

-- Blend the coconut water with the grated coconut in a blender.
+- Mix the coconut water with the grated coconut in a blender.

 - Blend until smooth.
 Drink this two or three times per day.